Exploring the Utila Cays!

 Small fishing village that makes a great stop for lunch or even a day or two.

-Private islands that have a cabin available for rental at very affordable prices.
+Private islands that have accommodations available for rent at very affordable prices.
+Spend the night on a private tropical island in the Caribbean!

 WATER CAYE

-A must-do during your vacation to Utila is a day trip to Water Cay, off the West end Utila You will travel in a “dory” to this uninhabited, palm-treed, white sanded Cay, and can spend the day on a nice, tropical beach or wade in the sandbars.
+You will travel in a speed boat or a “dory” to this uninhabited, palm-treed, white sanded Cay, and can spend the day on a tropical beach where you can wade in the sandbar, snorkel, hang a hammock and relax in the tropical breeze.
 This is truly a great spot for postcard quality pictures, with its white sand, coconut trees and inviting water.
 There is excellent shallow-water snorkeling off the windward side of the key as well.

 To get there: